syncfusion-content/blazor-docs/blazor/accordion/how-to/to-keep-single-pane-open-always.md

 ---
 layout: post
-title: How to To Keep Single Pane Open Always in Blazor Accordion Component | Syncfusion
+title: How to Keep Single Pane Open Always in Blazor Accordion Component | Syncfusion
-description: Checkout and learn about To Keep Single Pane Open Always in Blazor Accordion component of Syncfusion, and more details.
+description: Checkout and learn about to keep Single Pane open always in Blazor Accordion component of Syncfusion, and more details.
 platform: Blazor
 control: Accordion
 documentation: ug